 Anyone with an IQ over 12 could also smell something fishy about the NAACP’s decision to grant the award, even before it was revealed that Sterling told his girlfriend that he didn’t want black people coming to his games.
 Did the NAACP choose to give the Lifetime Achievement Award to a black community activist who’d been fighting for civil rights for 50 years?
 No. Did they choose someone who marched and nearly died with Dr. King?
 No. Instead, they chose the old white guy who’d just paid the biggest housing discrimination penalty in history.

 If you want to understand the motivations of those who don’t have the backbone to do the right thing, all you have to do is follow the money.
-In fact, most shucking and jiving in the black community typically comes down to money.
+In

 This week, the Los Angeles Times has reported that Leon Jenkins, president of the Los Angeles branch of the NAACP, is willing to forgive Sterling for his latest set of racial sins, all for a modest fee.
 Using God, Christianity and the bible as cover, Jenkins goes back to the foundations of why black people were fed religious beliefs that teach us to bend in fear in the midst of battle, even if others have declared war on us.

 “God teaches us to forgive, and the way I look at it, after a sustained period of proof to the African American community that those words don’t reflect his heart, I think there’s room for forgiveness.
 I wouldn’t be a Christian if I said there wasn’t,” Jenkins said.

 “We are negotiating with him about giving more moneys to African American students at UCLA, and so we are in preliminary discussions,” he also said.